williampathadan/Sprint-Challenge--Theory-Algorithms/theory/README.md

 ## Regular Expressions

 Find regexes that match the following.
+(E.g. find a single regex that matches both `antelope` and `antelopes`.)

 * Regex that matches: